Mabdillahi88/sciencequiz2/README.md

-## Project Goals

-An interactive and user-friendly version of the two well-known games was what this project set out to do.
-Word scramble and Science guess game

-### User Goals

-- Play a fun game with easy rules that keeps you interested.
-- Push themselves to learn new words

-### Site owner goals

-- Create a fun and engaging game
-- Make the website aesthetically pleasing
-- Make it simple to browse
-- Make it fully responsive and accessible.

-## User Experience

-### Target audiene

-- Anyone who like scramble and guessing activities may play the game.
-- Anyone looking to have fun while playing a game with straightforward rules.

-### User Expectations

-- Simple navigation, clear information display
-- Rules of the game that are simple to comprehend.
-- A responsive website that enables game play on any device
-- Links and features that operate as intended
-- A simple approach to get in touch with the creator and offer feedback

-## User Stories

-1. As a first-time user, I want to navigate between the different pages.
-2. As a first-time user, I want the game's rules to be simple to grasp.
-3. As a first-time user, I want to be able to play the game using the keyboard
-4. As a first-time user, I need to be able to observe the letters I've correctly predicted so far and how many more rounds I have to guess.
-5. As a first-time user, I want to know how I fared after identifying the sentence.
-6. As a first-time user, I want to see the word that I attempted to guess.
-7. As a first-time user, I want to be capable to use desktop, tablet, and mobile devices to play the game.
-8. As a first-time user, I want to be able to communicate with the developer using the scroll down feature.
-9. As a first-time user, I want confirmation that my message was sent.

-### Site Owner

-10. I want the game to be simple for the user to grasp.
-11. I expect optimal responsiveness in my game.
-12. If a user types in a URL that is invalid, I want them to land on a 404 error page instead of having
-    to utilize their browser's back button.
-13. I desire that users be able to get in touch with me and offer their comments.
+## **Project Goals**

+The goal of this project is to deliver an engaging and user-friendly platform featuring a **True/False Game**.
+Additionally, the website provides features for users to interact with the developer via a **Contact Us** page and track their scores on a **Leaderboard**.

+---

+## **User Goals**
+- Play an engaging and educational True/False game.
+- Track scores on the leaderboard and compare them with others.
+- Contact the developer easily to provide feedback or ask questions.

+---

+## **Site Owner Goals**
+- Deliver a visually appealing, intuitive, and engaging True/False game.
+- Ensure the game is accessible and responsive on all devices.
+- Provide users with a functional leaderboard to track their performance.
+- Make it easy for users to communicate feedback or questions through the contact form.

+---

+## **User Experience**

+### **Target Audience**
+- Individuals who enjoy quiz-style games, particularly True/False challenges.
+- People looking for a quick, fun, and easy-to-play game.

+### **User Expectations**
+- Clear navigation and intuitive instructions for playing the game.
+- Responsive design for a smooth experience on desktop, tablet, and mobile devices.
+- A leaderboard to track and compare scores with others.
+- A simple contact form to reach the developer with confirmation of successful message submission.

+---

+## **User Stories**

+### **As a User:**
+1. I want to navigate between the **Home**, **Leaderboard**, and **Contact Us** pages easily.
+2. I want the rules of the True/False game to be simple to understand so I can start playing immediately.
+3. I want to be able to play the game using buttons for True and False, with clear feedback on my answers.
+4. I want to track my score in real-time while playing the game.
+5. I want a timer to know how much time I have left to answer questions.
+6. I want to see the final score at the end of the game to track my performance.
+7. I want to check my ranking and compare my score with others on the **Leaderboard** page.
+8. I want the website to be responsive so I can play the game on desktop, tablet, or mobile devices.
+9. I want to contact the developer easily via the **Contact Us** page if I have questions or feedback.
+10. I want confirmation when my message is successfully sent through the contact form.
+11. I want to be redirected to a custom **404 error page** if I type in an invalid URL so that I can return to the main site without using the back button.

+### **As the Site Owner:**
+12. I want the True/False game to be simple for users to understand and play.
+13. I want the **Leaderboard** to display user scores accurately to encourage competition.
+14. I want the **Contact Us** page to collect user feedback and questions effectively.
+15. I want the website to have a clean and engaging design that keeps users interested.
+16. I want the site to handle invalid URLs gracefully with a custom **404 error page**.
+17. I want the site to be fully responsive and accessible across devices to reach a wider audience.

 ## Design

 The website was created to provide users a visual impression of the online games.

-### Colour Scheme
+### **Colour Scheme**

-For the colour theme, yellow is a warm, primary colour with a lot of energy that may make your website appear welcoming and cozy.
-Pink is a vibrant, striking color that may be used in the ideal combination to draw viewers to your website as soon as it loads.
+The website features a vibrant, user-friendly design:
+- **Colours**: A calming blue gradient (#36d1dc to #5b86e5) as the primary background, with accent colours like bright yellow (#ffc107), green (#28a745), and red (#dc3545) for interactive elements.
+- **Fonts**: The site uses **Montserrat** for readability and **Roboto** for professional headings, ensuring a modern and accessible look.

 ![Colour scheme](assets/docs/features/colour%20scheme.JPG)

 ### Fonts

-Lato is an excellent typeface for websites since it comes in a variety of styles and is very readable.
-Both typefaces are thought to be good for dyslexics.

-Oswald works nicely as a complement.
-It is that seductive and hospitable.
-Due to its little elongation, it always gives contrast to a typographic combination.
+- **Fonts**: The site uses **Montserrat** for readability and **Roboto** for professional headings, ensuring a modern and accessible look.

+### **Structure**

+The website is structured to provide a seamless and intuitive user experience.
+Pages include:
+- **True/False Game**: The main interactive feature where users can answer True/False questions.
+- **Leaderboard Page**: Displays user scores to encourage competition and track performance.
+- **Contact Us Page**: Allows users to send messages or feedback to the developer.
+- **404 Error Page**: A custom page for invalid URLs to guide users back to the main site.

+---

+## **Game Features**

-### Structure
+### **True/False Game**

-The website's layout was created to be simple to understand and use.
-Every game screen is contained within the same enclosure and has a consistent aesthetic throughout.

-### The game's screens are as follows:

-#### Science word guess
+- Users are presented with a series of True/False questions.
+- A timer adds an element of challenge and engagement.
-- The chosen letters are placed in vacant boxes on the word guess screen.
+- Scores are calculated based on the number of correct answers.
-- There is room below for incorrect letter selections and attempts at guessing.
-- You are given a hint to help you guess the word.
-- The button (new scientific term) will direct you to select a different scientific term.

-#### Science scramble
-- You are given a hint to aid with word guessing after the chosen words are scrambled and placed in the
-  center of the screen.
-- A timer is provided to keep the user focused and engaged. - A space is provided below for inaccurate letter choices and guesses.
-- The buttons (check word and new word) below that will direct you to either check the word or select a different scientific term.
-- A reset button to reload the page is located beneath it.
+- At the end of the game, users can see their total score and update the leaderboard.

+---

+## **Additional Features**

+### **Contact Us Page**
+- A simple contact form where users can submit their name, email, subject, and message.
+- Confirmation is displayed when a message is successfully sent.

+### **Leaderboard Page**
+- Displays a list of top scores for the True/False game.
+- Encourages competition among players.

+### **404 Error Page**
-- A contact page with a contact form that enables users to email the developer with questions or comments
+- A custom page to handle invalid URLs, ensuring users are guided back to the main site.

-- A separate 404 error page
+---

+## **User Interaction Flow**
+1. Navigate to the True/False game via the homepage.
+2. Play the game, answer questions, and view the final score.
+3. Check the leaderboard to see where your score ranks.
+4. Use the contact form to provide feedback or ask questions.

+---

 ### Wireframes